 Robbie has exhibited his distinctive narrative drawings and paintings throughout the UK since 1990 including the recent critically successful ‘Invasions and Excavations’ at the Open Eye Gallery in Edinburgh.
 His work can be seen in several public collections including the Otter Collection in Chichester and Grampian Hospitals Arts Trust.
-He has won national awards throughout his career including the Guthrie Medal at the Royal Scottish Academy and most recently in 2016 the inaugural W Gordon Smith painting prize at the Dovecot Galleries in Edinburgh.
+He has won national awards over his career including the Guthrie Medal at the Royal Scottish Academy and most recently, in 2016, the inaugural W Gordon Smith painting prize at the Dovecot Galleries in Edinburgh.

 Robbie Bushe’s recent art practices straddle the use of fragments of research, daydreams, observation and pictorial reconstruction.
-His structural but free-flowing drawings take as their starting point sprawling cities built on monumental panoramas – both improvised and real – to create elaborate theatrical environments as a stage for buildings, civil engineering, transportation, its people and their stories.
-He invents characters within a cinematic context, involving himself in fake or reimagined mythology often borrowed from and celebrating the tropes found in late 20th Century science fiction film and tv: see, for example, Gene Rodenberry’s utopian vision in Star Trek of humans reaching out to ‘new life and new civilisation’ to the culture of wonder, paranoia, hoaxes and conspiracy conjured up by the Roswell Incident autopsy photographs from the 1960s.
-Using a combination of existing research sources, theories and archaeological remains with self-mythologizing sci fi invention,
+His structural but free-flowing drawings take as their starting point sprawling cities built on monumental panoramas – both improvised and real – to create elaborate theatrical environments as a stage for buildings, civil engineering, transportation, people and their stories.
+He invents characters within a cinematic context, involving himself in reimagined mythology often borrowed from and celebrating the tropes found in late 20th Century science fiction film and tv: see, for example, Gene Rodenberry’s utopian vision in Star Trek of humans reaching out to ‘new life and new civilisation’ to the culture of wonder, paranoia, hoaxes and conspiracy conjured up by the Roswell Incident autopsy photographs from the 1960s.

 He is awaiting the results of DNA testing but all indicators suggest he will have Neanderthal DNA.